| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 operator `!=', as well as successor and predecessor functions on

-) and default implementations of
+integers (succ and pred) and default implementations of

-various functions for subtypes derived from the Real
+various functions for subtypes derived from the Real type.
+It

 also contains definitions for some cases of list, tuple and stream